xrandox/TehsTrails/README.md

 ***

 ### End of Dragons Lanterns
 With EoD we got a new way to do repeatable map comp -- Jade Lanterns.
-As these are very promising for their speed, and no longer require us to create more and more characters, they may very well be the new map comp.
-As such, I'm in the process of creating routing for each of the 4 Cantha maps lanterns as well.
-The goal here is just the same as map comp -- get it all as fast as possible.
+Lanterns are very promising for their speed and because they allow us to repeat map comp without needing to create a new character each time.
+As such, many people are switching to doing lanterns instead of repeating map comp on new characters.
+The goal is to simply light every lantern on the map.
+Each lantern requires on jade bot charge to light.
+This pack provides you fast routing between lanterns while also making use of batteries and other jade technologies to manage your jade bot charges for you.

 #### Average Map Times:
 - Seitung Province: ~22 min